Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 So, a 2LDK means a 2-bedroom apartment with the same amenities, averaging about 40 sqm to 80 sqm, and so on, according to the number of bedrooms.

-Okay, now we are ready to look at average rental prices in Tokyo according to ward and apartment types.
+Okay, we are ready to examine average rental prices in Tokyo by ward and apartment type.

 Average Rent in Tokyo by Type of Apartments